Returning to work/study

 Support for extended whanau

-Visitors to the centre - All visitors to our building are required to sign in and sign out to ensure we are able to keep a record of who has been in our centre.
+Visitors to the centre are always welcome! - All visitors to our building are required to sign in and sign out to ensure we are able to keep a record of who has been in our centre.

 Court Orders - We also ask on enrolment for you to provide us details of any court orders that are in place and we make sure that this information is handled confidentially and sensitively, but that the people who need to know are aware of this.